Unit6 - Subjective Questions

 2

-Explain the working of the pipe() system call with its syntax and parameters.
+Explain the pipe() system call with its syntax and return values.
+Describe the role of the file descriptors generated.

 3